GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: The GUIDE Framework

-Standard reinforcement learning algorithms can be employed to solve this optimization problem in the augmented state space.
+where \( \gamma \in [0,1) \) is the discount factor, and \(R_\tau =R(s_t, a_t, \tau) \) is the task-specific reward function.
+Standard RL algorithms can be employed to solve this optimization problem in the augmented state space.
 In the next section, we show how a standard RL algorithm can be adapted using our framework.